aerospike-examples/cluster-comparator/README.md

 -pf,--pathOptionsFile <arg>      YAML file used to contain path options.
 The options are used to
                                  determine whether to ignore paths or compare list paths order insensitive.
+-pl,--partitionList <arg>        Specify a list of partitions to scan.
+If this argument is
--q,--quiet                       Do not output spurious information like progress.
+                                 specified, neither the beginPartition nor the endPartition argument can be specified -q,--quiet                       Do not output spurious information like progress.
 -r,--rps <arg>                   Limit requests per second on the cluster to this value.
 Use 0 for
                                  unlimited.
 (Default: 0)